"Who is who" in these FALQs

 - effectively communicate their decision.

 It is assumed that a person has decision making capacity unless there is evidence to the contrary.
-If you are unsure whether the principal, or an attorney has decision making capacity, please seek advice from a medical practitioner.
+If you are unsure whether the appointor, or a guardian has decision making capacity, please seek advice from a medical practitioner.